-This implies need data is an energence is "data data", data data is collected but net enally analyzed.
-We see this as an understanse.
-If our customers didt'i nee this data as having value, they would net train is 1.
-Many companies are trying to bocenes increasingly datadriven.
-And yet, net only is most data abrady data, the overall data landscape is only geting data.
-Noting this is in NASQL steres and/or Hadoog is one way to bridge the gap for certain use cases.
-However, to door 'addees all scenarios.
+This implies most data is no enterprise in "fart', drum", data that is collected but not easily analyses.
+We see this as unferturate.
+If our customers didn't not this data as having value, they would not retain it.
+Many companies are nying to become increasily distributes.
+And yet, not only in most data aloudy date, the overall data landenge is only petiting adarets.
+Sowing this data in NASQU, stores and/or Hadoop is one way to bridge the gap for certain use cases.
+However it doesn't address all scenarios.

-In our discussions with customers, we found the "analysis gap' between data being collected and data available for analysis a due to four major causes.
+In our discussions with customers, we found the "analysis gap' between data being collected and data available for analysis as due to four major causes.

 - Cost Most commercial database solutions capable of analyzing data at scale require significant up-front expense.
-This is hard to justify for large datasets with unclear value. - Complexity Database provisioning, maintenance, backup, and taxing are complex tasks nequiring specialized skills.
-They require IT involvement and cannot easily be performed by line of business data scientists or analysts. - Performance It is difficult to grow a data warehouse without negatively impacting query performance.
-Once built, IT teams sometimes descourage augmenting data or adding queries as a way of protecting current reporting SLAs. - Rigidity Most databases work best on highly structured relational data.
-But a large and increasing percentage of data consists of machine-generated logs that matate over time, audio and video, net readily accessible to relational analysis.
+This is hard to justify for large datasets with unclear value. - Completely Database provisioning, maintenance, backup and nating are complex tasks requiring specialized skills.
+They require IT involvement and cannot easily be performed by line of business data scientists or analysts. - Performance It is difficult to grow a data warehous without negatively impacting query performance.
+Once built IT teams sometimes discourage augmenting data or adding - IT teams sometimes discourage augmenting data or adding queries as a way of protecting current reporting SLAs.
+Rigidity - Most databases work best on highly structure. - Registery \\ main translations were user to sugary manufacture relational data.
+But a large and increasing percentage of data consists of machine-generated logs that matitie over time, audio and video, not readily accessible to relational analysis.
 We see each of the above issues only increasing with data set size.
-To take one large-scale customer example, the Amuzon Retail team collects about 5 billion web log records daiby (2TBiday,
+To take one large-scale customer example.
+The Amazons Retail team collects about 5 billion web log records daily (27B/day

-1 Forecast data combined from IDC, Gartner, and 451 Research.
-2 http://www.gartner.com/it-glossary/datk-data
+Forecast data combined from IDC, Gartner, and 451 Research.